Monitoring RabbitMQ With Prometheus and Grafana

 RabbitMQ monitoring tools

-MetricFire provides hosted solutions for Prometheus and Grafana that are powerful monitoring tools for RabbitMQ.
+MetricFire provides hosted solutions for Graphite (a Prometheus alternative) and Grafana which are powerful monitoring tools.
 With both, you can extract in-depth insights and expose analysis into a beautiful dashboard.
 If you would like to learn more about it, please book a demo with us, or sign on to the free trial today.
 In this section, we will cover three common RabbitMQ monitoring tools.

 Prometheus & Grafana